deng-kevin/AFK-Simmumah-Macro/README.md

 With debuffs and buffs, it can be reduced to 6-7 min on normal, 8-10 min on Master.

 ________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________

-# Future ideas:
-~~Have the macro use commands from an emulated controller, so that the user can Alt-Tab out and continue using their PC.~~

-I could add things like empowering rift and well or other class abilities, but that would depend on stat values of recovery/intellect/strength, so it would not work for everyone.

-If you want more macros or have any new ideas DM ***DengKevin#2947*** on Discord about it and I will see if I can do it and update the github with it.

 # Credit
 ViGEmBus is available here for more info: https://github.com/ViGEm/ViGEmBus